 - 1. Switch the AC ON/OFF switch OFF. - 2.
-Display should continue to display information and the No Battery alarm should activate. - 3.
+Display should continue to display information. - 3.
 If the display is blank, replace battery. - 4.
 Switch AC ON/OFF switch ON.

 Check Optional Access Control System Battery

 During an AC power failure, the Access Control back-up battery provides back-up power to the magnetic Access Control lock.
 Test the Access Control back-up battery to ensure it is working properly.